Do you want to learn more about milkweed?

 1. The survival of Monarch Butterflies depends on milkweed!

 A female Monarch butterfly will only lay her eggs on milkweed.

 That’s because the caterpillars of a Monarch butterfly will ONLY eat the leaves of milkweed plants.
 So without milkweed, there would be no more Monarch butterflies.
-I love finding caterpillars on our milkweed plants towards the later part of summer.
-My kids have a blast catching the larvae, then watching them turn into a chrysalis, and finally emerging as an adult butterfly!
+I love finding caterpillars on our milkweed plants towards the later part of late spring and summer.
+My kids have a blast raising them, watching them go from caterpillar to chrysalis to butterfly!

 But there are other reasons to have milkweed than just for Monarch caterpillars.
 The beautiful flowers are full of nectar, which many butterflies (including Monarchs), bees, and other native pollinators love visiting!